samfisherirl/Jinja-Pywebview-BS-GUIs-without-Flask/README.md

-This is a new projects as of 2/23/23, expect small bugs and changes daily.
+This is a new project as of 2/23/23, expect small bugs and changes daily.

 #